srolandmarshall/remoku/README.md

 # SReMoku

-SReMoku is a fork of [Remoku](https://github.com/gonzotek/remoku) is a web app for Roku remote control.
+SReMoku is a fork of [Remoku](https://github.com/gonzotek/remoku), a web app for Roku remote control.
 SReMoku launches a small Express server to serve Remoku on `localhost:7049`.
 It is currently underdevelopment, but stable.